krushnasinnarkar/library_connect/book-network/README.md

-# Book Social Network - Backend
+# Library Connect - Backend

 ## Overview

-The backend of the Book Social Network project is responsible for handling all server-side operations, including user authentication, book management, and API endpoints.
+The backend of the Library Connect project is responsible for handling all server-side operations, including user authentication, book management, and API endpoints.
 This section provides an overview of the backend architecture, technologies used, and setup instructions.

 ## Technologies Used